Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_07_view-tei.md

 ## Synopsis

 In the preceding lesson we used XQuery to return part of the TEI XML content of a story chosen by the user.
-At that stage we returned the raw TEI XML; in this lesson we will convert that TEI XML to HTML.
-We will view the HTML with whatever styling the browser supplies by default; later we will enrich the HTML with CSS in order to implement our own styling.
+At that stage we returned the raw TEI XML; in this lesson we will convert the TEI XML to HTML.
+For now we will view the HTML with whatever styling the browser supplies by default; later we will enrich the HTML with CSS in order to implement our own styling.

 Transforming XML to HTML using XQuery requires some background information, and this lesson is therefore divided into the following topics: